 The Morenci Turquoise Mine Concession (1956-1984) has not recently produced much turquoise, and old-mined material is now rare.
 It’s famous for its deep blue color, with beautiful silver-colored iron pyrite inclusions or spiderweb patterns.
 Morenci turquoise is often encountered in Navajo and Zuni Native American jewelry.

-The only active turquoise mine left in Arizona is the Mineral Park Mine at Turquoise Mountain a few miles north of Kingman.
+The only active turquoise mine left in Arizona is the Mineral Park Mine at Turquoise Mountain, a few miles north of Kingman.
 The company that mines this turquoise is Colbaugh Processing, Inc., headed by Marty Colbaugh, the grandson of the original mine owner, S.A.
 “Chuck” Colbaugh.
 A variety of Kingman rough turquoise grades are offered, the majority is stabilized with resin.

 In addition, Colbaugh offers natural turquoise stabilized blocks, which start with high-grade small turquoise nuggets and do not contain any dyes.
 They also create compressed stabilized blocks of natural turquoise nuggets infused with bronze or zinc that offer a unique look with tendrils of bright shiny metal, simulating natural turquoise with golden matrix inclusions from the Hachita mine in New Mexico.
 These are popular for cabochons and knife handles.

-New Mexico Turquoise Mines
+Ancient Mines of New Mexico Turquoise

-At the Casa Grande Trading Post & Turquoise Mining Museum, owners Todd and Patricia Brown feature rare green turquoise from their claim “The Little Chalchihuitl.”
+At the Casa Grande Trading Post & Turquoise Mining Museum, owners Todd and Patricia Brown feature rare green turquoise from their claim, “The Little Chalchihuitl.”
 The green color is from iron in the stone.
 They also mine blue turquoise from the Little Blue Bell mine, which is part of the old American Turquoise Mines.
 You can visit the museum and shop, or make reservations for the mine tour at www.cerrillosturquoise.com.

 Whitewater turquoise is mined in the State of Sonora, just south of the Arizona/Mexico border.
 The Campitos Mountains mining area includes the Campitos, Sonoran Gold, Sierra Bella and the White Water mines.
 The Whitewater turquoise is famous for its pastel blue color often blanketed with loads of small pyrite crystals.
 Beads cut from the whitewater turquoise are often treated with the Zachery enhancement method.

-Persian Turquoise
+Persian Turquoise from Ancient Deposits

 Turquoise has been mined in ancient Persia (today’s Iran) for nearly 7,000 years.
 The most famous deposits are from the Razavi Khorasan Province in northeastern Iran.
 The Nishapur turquoise is often found in veins, seams or nuggets.
 Color can range from solid deep robin-egg blue to blue mixed with black or brown matrix.
 The inclusion-free, highest-grade material with a bright sky blue color is known as Persian Blue.